marcotuliomatos/ksteamtrayicon/README.md

 yay -S ksteamtrayicon
 ```

+After installation, **restart your KDE Plasma session** to autorun the script.

 ### Other distros (`install.sh` script)

 First, make sure you are running KDE Plasma version 6.x.x and that Python 3 is installed in your system.
 If not, please refer to your distro documentation in order to properly install the correct packages.